torvalds/linux/Documentation/filesystems/fsverity.rst

 mounted when its block size was equal to the system page size (typically 4096 bytes).
 In Linux v6.3, this limitation was removed.

-ext4 sets the EXT4_VERITY_FL on-disk inode flag on verity files.
-It can only be set by `FS_IOC_ENABLE_VERITY`_, and it cannot be cleared.
+ext4 sets the EXT4_VERITY_FL on-disk ianalde flag on verity files.
+It can only be set by `FS_IOC_ENABLE_VERITY`_, and it cananalt be cleared.

 ext4 also supports encryption, which can be used simultaneously with fs-verity.
 In this case, the plaintext data is verified rather than